-The culinary history of the Peruvian food dates back to the Incas and pre-Incas with its maize, potatoes and spices that later was influenced by the arrival of the Spanish colonies, and throughout the years it incorporated the demands of the different groups of migrants including Chinese, European, African and Japanese.
+The Top 10 Best Peruvian Dishes dates back to the Incas and pre-Incas with its maize, potatoes and spices that later was influenced by the arrival of the Spanish colonies, and throughout the years it incorporated the demands of the different groups of migrants including Chinese, European, African and Japanese.

 Today Peru is home to a variety of many delicious dishes making this country one of the top and unique tourist destinations in the world.
 In each dish, you can taste the rich history and culture of the Peruvian people.